HunterHerbst/HunterHerbst.github.io/README.md

 # hunterherbst.github.io
-This is a test repo for my DarkwaterKiller site.
-If you've found this, good job I guess.
+This is just an in general webiste I'll use for various things in life I guess.

 ---
 permalink: /index.html